The Director for the Permanent Diaconate is Deacon Keith Ballard. He was ordained deacon by Bishop David Konstant on 8th December 1994.

-Keith holds a teaching degree from the University of Manchester, and later completed a post-graduate diploma in Catholic Religious Education at Newman University College, Birmingham and an MA at St Mary’s University College, London.
+He holds a teaching degree from the University of Manchester, and completed a Post-Graduate Diploma in Catholic Religious Education at Newman University, Birmingham and an MA at St Mary’s University, London.

 Thinking about a possible vocation to the permanent Diaconate?